lovell/sharp/README.md

 This is equivalent to GraphicsMagick's `>` geometry option: "change the dimensions of the image only if its width or height exceeds the geometry specification".

+#### withoutGaussianBlur()

+Do not apply a Gaussian blur for large image reductions.
+Applying a Gaussian blur on images with alpha channel can introduce dark ‘fringing’ around bright parts.

 #### blur([sigma])

 When used without parameters, performs a fast, mild blur of the output image.
 This typically reduces performance by 10%.